With this in mind, this page offers you advice on how you can best support your child’s learning at home. We hope you find this page useful.

 Download our Phonic Subject Knowledge booklet for Parents/carers [if printed double sided it folds to create a handy booklet!] and hear how to pronounce each of the 44 phonemes by clicking here.

 Hearing your child read can be a very rewarding experience for both of you, but we also appreciate that it can be quite stressful!
-We have a Reading Tree Challenge.
+We normally in non COVID -19 times have a Reading Tree Challenge.
+However, in these uncertain times we have invested in an online reading programme called 'Bug Club'.

 Don't forget to look out for our annual reading workshops advertised in our weekly newsletter.
 Feedback from these events is always very positive.